SheaMeyers/email-collection-app/README.md

 ## Quickstart instructions

-Note: This project relies on postgresql running on your system
+Note: This project relies on postgresql running on your system.
+There should be a database with a name, user, and password of 'email_collection_app'

 1. Create a virtual environment (optional but recommended) https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/